 - 1. Shake the lens package and check to see that the lens is floating in the solution. - 2.
-Peel back the foil closure to reveal the lens.
-By stabilizing the lens package on the tabletop, you will minimize the possibility of a sudden splash. - 3.
+Peel back the foil closure to reveal the lens. - 3.
 Place a finger on the lens and slide the lens up the side of the bowl of the lens package until it is free of the container.

-NEVER use tweezers or other tools to remove your lenses from the lens container unless specifically indicated for that use.
+NEVER use tweezers or other tools to remove your lenses from the lens container.